My magnificent 19 yearold niece Olivia Kunik left the world on Tuesday, January 8th 2019 and my family is heartbroken.

 I love you so damn much Olivia – and I will love and miss you forever.

-Every night I’ll look at the stars for your sparkle and listen
+Every night I will look up at the stars, looking for your sparkle and listening for your laughter.

-I will talk with and to you every day and will write you a long letter soon.
+I will talk with and to you every day and write you a long letter very soon - but right now I’m struggling to say goodbye to you my darling baby girl - and I’m struggling to understand why and cry every day.

 I hope you found peace, Liv - I really do.